JakeKuoZ/JakeKuoZ/README.md

 :file_folder: Graduate student 2023! :)

-:cyclone: Currently studying unity and unreal.
+:cyclone: Currently studying unity and unreal engine.
 Also foucsing on deep learning.

 :pencil2: Ill update my learning pattern and anything else to the github.